hbctraining/Training-modules/Git-Github/lessons/03b_github_collaboration.md

 ![The conflicting changes](https://cdn.rawgit.com/hbc/NGS_Data_Analysis_Course/master/sessionVI/img/conflict.svg)

 Git detects that the changes made in one copy overlap with those made in the other and stops us from trampling on our previous work.
-What Owners have to do is pull the changes from GitHub, and [merge](../reference.html#merge) them into the copy they're currently working in, then push the modified file to Github.
+What you have to do is pull the changes from GitHub, and [merge](../reference.html#merge) them into the copy they're currently working in, then push the modified file to Github.

-*Only owners will be doing this!*

 ~~~ {.bash}
 $ git pull origin master